benjaminjohnsinger/benjaminjohnsinger.github.io/index.md

 2013-2017,	University of Oxford
 - Project on Bias in the map from grammars to languages

-### Research Experience
+### Research experience

 ##### School of Public Health, University of California, Berkeley
-Aug 2024–present, Postdoctoral Research with supervisor Joseph Lewnard
+Aug 2024–present, Postdoctoral research with supervisor Joseph Lewnard

 ##### Department of Medicine, Stanford University
-Jul 2023–Aug 2024,	Postdoctoral Research with supervisor Nathan Lo
+Jul 2023–Aug 2024,	Postdoctoral research with supervisor Nathan Lo
 - Modelled epidemiology of schistosomiasis and pertussis
 - Worked with CDPH and WHO to develop policy-relevant research
 - Assisted with grant preparation

 ##### Department of Medicine, University of California, San Francisco
-Jan 2022–Jun 2023, Postdoctoral Research with supervisor Nathan Lo
+Jan 2022–Jun 2023, Postdoctoral research with supervisor Nathan Lo
 - Developed machine learning models to predict schistosomiasis hotspots
 - Modelled epidemiology of schistosomiasis, COVID-19, and hepatitis E
 - Mentored research students and assisted with grant preparation

 ##### Department of Zoology, University of Oxford
-Sep 2017–Mar 2022,	DPhil Research with supervisors Michael Bonsall and Robin Thompson
+Sep 2017–Mar 2022, Doctoral research with supervisors Michael Bonsall and Robin Thompson
 - Investigated the effects of travel and cross-immunity on pandemic risk
 - Modelled optimal spatial allocation of vaccines
 - Developed a novel epidemiological metapopulation model